IX - – Asymmetry I

-“Yes, I always knew that about you,” she said, smiling.
+She smiled.
+“Yes, I always knew that about you.”

 “Wait here for a sec,” I said.
 “I have to get that rope.”

 I walked quickly out of the workroom into the basement I’d not seen since I was ten.
-I literally stepped back into old memories of my childhood.
+I walked into old memories of my childhood.
 It was as surreal as surreal gets.
 I passed a shelf of toys that my sister and I played with as kids.
 I really wanted to stop and touch them again.
 I hesitated, knowing that doing so would make what was happening even more real.
 I began to have a nagging sensation that accepting the full reality of where I was might not be such good thing.
 Part of me needed to believe this experience was somehow not real.
 I also believe Connor would object.
-Instead, I retrieved the rope, catching a glimpse of the old pool in the backyard through the windowed basement door.
+I retrieved the rope instead.
+I caught a glimpse of the old pool in the backyard through the windowed basement door.

 Then it hit me.
 If my sense of direction was accurate, the first hatch Connor and I were unable to open should be directly underneath the pool pump house.
 I had been in both areas from my youth that gave me the creeps to the point of fainting.
 Yet now, I had felt no apprehension.

 I carried the rope back into the workshop and worked my way into the nook behind the old refrigerator.
 Mom followed cautiously.
 “Jesus, there is something back there.”
 She peered around the fridge into the entrance seeing the unobtanium tunnel below.
 “What the hell is that?
 Who’s down there?”